The Driver: Box office

 The movie was a commercial disappointment in the United States although it performed better overseas.
 Hill says "I don't think you could say the film did commercially well anywhere except Japan, where I believe it did reasonable business."

 The film opened in 642 theatres in the United States, grossing $2 million for the weekend.

 The film grossed a total of 1,102,183 admissions in France.
 It was the 33rd most popular film of the year.

 Producer Larry Gordon later reflected on the film's poor critical and box office response in the US:

 If we'd had Clint Eastwood in the film, we'd have been forgiven everything and they'd have said, 'It's another Eastwood film about driving cars'."
 If we'd had Steve McQueen, we'd have been compared to Bullitt or The Getaway.
 We were treated as an art film rather than an action film.
 We took a unique approach to standard material.
 We'd go the same way again, but with a different cast we might have attracted an audience.
 I believe in returning investors' money – and if I could make The Driver again I'd try to rectify it for a commercial market.
-When you're writing this kind of script... naturally you think of an action lead like Bronson or Eastwood... and certainly Fox wanted a name.
+When you're writing this kind of script ... naturally you think of an action lead like [Charles] Bronson or Eastwood ... and certainly Fox wanted a name.
 But when we got Ryan, I suggested we make changes to suit his character.
 This is always the director's prerogative.

 Isabelle Adjani later complained she felt the film hurt her career.
 "Afterwards the only American offers I got were bad ones", she said.
 "I did it, really because after The Story of Adele H everyone urged me to make a Hollywood film.
 I turned down several, and felt I couldn't continue to do that.
 And I liked Walter Hill.
 Only later did I realize I'd made a terrible mistake."

 Walter Hill recalled, "Had I not been shooting The Warriors at the time, I don't think my career would have survived.
 They loved it overseas, but in those days, that didn't matter that much.
 It made exactly zero dollars in the United States.

 "I think Ryan gave a very good performance", added Hill.
 "I was always very happy with what he did."
 He said, "I was very disappointed that people didn't particularly give him any credit for what he did.
 To me, he's the best he's ever been.
 I cannot imagine another actor.
 When you don't get who you want, sometimes you really do get lucky."

 EMI Films had announced plans to make another film with Hill, a Western called The Last Gun, but this did not happen.